 - 2tbsp demerara sugar

-Heat the oven to 190°C/gas mark 5.
-On a lightly floured surface, roll out 1 puff pastry sheet so that it’s as thick as a £1 coin.
+Heat the oven to 190°C/375°F/Gas 5.
+On a lightly floured surface, roll out one puff pastry sheet so that it’s as thick as a £1 coin.
 Using a plastic knife, trim off 1cm from each edge, reserving the trimmings.

-Onto this sheet, dollop 2 teaspoons mincemeat into 3 x 6 rows, evenly spaced apart, so that you have 18 little mounds of mincemeat.
+Onto this sheet, dollop 2 teaspoons of mincemeat into three rows of six, evenly spaced apart, so that you have 18 little mounds of mincemeat.
 Gently dampen around each mound with a little water using a pastry brush.

-Use a fork to crimp the edges of each parcel together and snip 2 little holes in the top with plastic scissors.
-Brush with more egg, sprinkle with sugar, then transfer to 2 baking trays lined with baking parchment.
+Use a fork to crimp the edges of each parcel together and snip two little holes in the top with plastic scissors.
+Brush with more egg, sprinkle with sugar, then transfer to two baking trays lined with baking parchment.
 Bake for 20 mins until puffed and golden.

-Top tip for making Puff pastry mince pies
+Top tips for making puff pastry mince pies